OnePlus Nord 2 5G

 The OnePlus Nord 2 5G is an Android-based smartphone manufactured by OnePlus, unveiled on 22 July 2021.
-It succeeds the original Nord, and is the sixth device in the Nord series.
+It succeeds the original Nord, and is the Second device in the Nord series.

 Specifications

 Design

-Like its predecessor, the Nord 2 5G has a plastic frame with a metallic finish and Gorilla Glass 5 protecting the screen and back panel.
+Like its predecessor, the One Plus Nord 2 5G has a plastic frame with a metallic finish and Gorilla Glass 5 protecting the screen and back panel.
 The power button and mute switch are located on the right side, while the volume key is located on the left side.
 The top has a secondary microphone, and the bottom has the primary microphone, USB-C port, loudspeaker, and dual-SIM card slot.
 The rear camera array is in the top corner, housing three sensors, and the dual-LED flash.

 The device is available in Gray Sierra and Blue Haze, as well as Green-Wood which has artificial leather.

 Hardware

 Chipset

-The OnePlus Nord 2 5G is powered by the MediaTek Dimensity 1200 processor with the Mali-G77 MC9 GPU.
+The OnePlus Nord 2 5G is powered by the MediaTek Dimensity 1200-AI processor with the Mali-G77 MC9 GPU.
 It has 128 or 256 GB of non-expandable UFS 3.1, and 8 or 12 GB of RAM.

 Display

-The Nord 2 5G has a 6.43-inch 1080p (2400 × 1080) AMOLED with a 90 Hz refresh rate.
+The One Plus Nord 2 5G has a 6.43-inch 1080p (2400 × 1080) AMOLED display with a 90 Hz refresh rate.
 There is a circular cutout at the top left corner for the front-facing camera, and an optical fingerprint scanner below the display.
 The display supports HDR and HDR10+, and has AI resolution boost and AI Color Boost video enhancement features.